How To Overcome Trauma

 Yeah.

-So their motivation level is not just about it’s like they’re in this shutdown state where they’ve lost their the motivation just, it is like just gone.
-That seeing the importance of their own future, and the value of of school, or the value of challenging themselves to do better, like all this stuff is just gone, it doesn’t matter anymore.
-They don’t they don’t have that fundamental piece that we build on, that we have, like, we have to start with the safe, adult, a parent, and then build on that from there.
-We don’t have that, like it really throws everything else off.
+So their motivation level is not just about it’s like they’re in this shutdown state where they’ve lost their motivation; it is just gone.
+Seeking the importance of their future value of school, or the value of challenging themselves to do better, like all this stuff is gone, it doesn’t matter anymore.
+They don’t have that fundamental piece that we build on, that we have, like, we have to start with the safe, adult, a parent, and then build on that from there.
+We don’t have that like it throws everything else off.

 Bill 16:58